RetroDECK/ES-DE/CONTRIBUTING.md

 ### Building and configuring:

-Please refer to the [INSTALL.md](INSTALL.md) file for details on everything related to building and configuring EmulationStation Desktop Edition.
+Please refer to the [INSTALL.md](INSTALL.md) file for details on everything related to building EmulationStation Desktop Edition.